mentels/riak_core_tutorial/README.md

     {reply, ok, State#state{store = Dict}}.
 ```

 And that's it.
-Our system is now "dead-node-resistant".
+Our system is now "move-vnode-resistant".
 One more thing
 worth noting here: after the handoff is completed `Mod:delete/1`
 is called and the vnode will be terminated just after this call.
 During the termination `Mod:terminate/2` will be called too.